Deltares/iMOD-Documentation/_sources/qgis_user_manual.rst.txt

 as well as to visualize borelogs in Cross section and 3D Viewer widget.
 To an IPF timeseries file it attaches two columns to the attribute table of the vector layer, namely a "start time" and "end time".
-This allows using the Qgis Temporal Controller Panel to browse through time, and see which points have data defined within a certain time frame.
+This allows using the QGIS Temporal Controller Panel to browse through time, and see which points have data defined within a certain time frame.

-* Press the "..." button to select a path to a file (as you would in other Qgis windows).
+* Press the "..." button to select a path to a file (as you would in other QGIS windows).

-* Press "Add" to load the file into the Qgis explorer.
+* Press "Add" to load the file into the QGIS explorer.

 .. figure:: screenshots/qgis/ipf-reader.png